timespaceimage/timespaceimage/README.md

-- 👋 Hi, I’m Toby Catz aka @timespaceimage
+- 👋 Hi, I’m @timespaceimage

-- 👀 I’m interested in electronic music and art; also topics such as multimedia, copywriting, digital currency, and NFTs - and how we can apply them in practical ways towards cultural and individual expression as well as create meaningful connections.
-- 🌱 I’m currently learning GitHub, Discord, and Procreate.
-- 💞️ I’m looking to collaborate on Balloon Catz
-- 📫 email timespaceimage@protonmail.com
+- 📫 email me at timespaceimage@protonmail.com

 <!---
 timespaceimage/timespaceimage is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.